Fernando Salas, Relief Pitcher, Los Angeles Angels

 Birthplace: Sonora, Mexico

-Fernando Salas, relief pitcher for the New York Mets, played professional baseball in the Mexican League from 2005 through 2007.
+Fernando Salas, relief pitcher for the Los Angeles Angels, played professional baseball in the Mexican League from 2005 through 2007.
 He was acquired by the St. Louis Cardinals in 2007 and he played in their minor league system from 2007 through half of 2010.

 Salas pitched in 27 games with the Cardinals in 2010.
 He finished with a 3.52 ERA in 30.2 innings.
 He had his best season in 2011, when he was the Cardinals' closer.
 In 68 games, he pitched a career high 75.0 innings and he had 24 saves, a career high 75 strikeouts (to 21 walks), and a career low ERA of 2.28.
 The following year, he had a 4.30 ERA in 58.2 innings in 65 games.
 In 2013, he split his time between the Cardinals and the minor leagues, pitching 28.0 innings in 27 games with St. Louis and 23.2 innings in 22 games in the minors.